o-charts/manuals/oesenc_en_US.md

 - If you have consumed your 2 shots and you want to use your charts in 2 extra systems, you will have to buy the charts again.

+- A USB Key Dongle is considered as a system.
+The USB Key Dongle allows to install the oeSENC charts in as many devices as you want.
+However, only in the device where the USB Key Dongle is plugged in, the license is active and will display the charts.

 - Your license should survive to any OS, OpenCPN or plugin update but if you reinstall your OS you will lose your license.

 - Once you have requested your charts for one system we can not refund you.
 If you have created and assigned a system to your chart but you have not requested your charts yet, we can still refund you.